k98kurz/mycelium-network-specification/draft-spec.md

 An autonomous network is configured with a Merklized data structure specifying the following parameters:

-- Tree 1:
+- Sub-tree 1: general parameters
     - Mycelium version: the hash of the specification or reference implementation of the Mycelium version.
     - Network topology type: the expected network topology to model, i.e. mesh, bus, ring, or hub-and-spokes as described in this document, or a topology described in a later version.
+    - Data links: a list of descriptions of data links to be included in the network.
+    - Retransmission limit: the maximum number of times a node should attempt to resend a given datagram.
+    - Forwarding threshold: a distance threshold used for determining whether a router will attempt to forward a datagram in a network.

+- Sub-tree 2: topology model parameters
-    - Address format: the number and data format of coordinates used to describe a node's location in the specified topology.
+    - Address format: the number and data format of address elements used to describe a node's location in the modeled topology; the final element is the guest-specific address element.
     - Distance metric: which distance metric to use for gradient descent, i.e.
-    L1 norm (taxicab geometry), L2 norm (Euclidean), L3 norm, L-infinity norm (Chebyshev), arbitrary Minkowski (tuned p parameter), or some other metric introduced in a later version.
+    L1 norm (taxicab geometry), L2 norm (Euclidean), L3 norm, L-infinity norm (Chebyshev), arbitrary Minkowski (tuned p parameter), none, or some other metric introduced in a later version.
+Valid only for mesh and bus models.

-- Tree 2:
     - Gradient threshold: the maximum gradient value for a set of coordinates given vectors of neighbor coordinates and distance measurements to those neighbors.
+Valid only for mesh and bus models.
     - Error threshold: the maximum mean squared error value for a set of coordinates given vectors of neighbor coordinates and distance measurements to those neighbors.
+Valid only for mesh and bus models.

-- Tree 3:
+- Sub-tree 3: security parameters
     - Hashcash threshold: the minimum hashcash proof-of-work difficulty for a message to be honored by peers.
     - @todo complete the security params

-- Tree 4:
+- Sub-tree 4: network administration details
     - Network origin public key: the public key of the network origin; can be the public key of an individual node or the aggregate key for several nodes.
-    - Network admin key(s): the public key of the network admin(s) used for updating the network configuration.
+    - Network admin key(s): the public key(s) of the network admin(s) used for
+    updating the network configuration.

+The hash function for constructing the network configuration hash sub-trees will be sha256, and the roots of each of the sub-trees will be combined into one tree committing the whole network configuration to a single Merkle root.

+### 3.3 Domain Identifier

+Each autonomous network is specified by a configuration as outlined above, and the domain identifier (DID) is the Merkle root of the configuration.

 ## 4. Address Format

 Addresses assigned to hosts will follow a format specified in the network configuration as used in a topology model.
 The topological data will be encoded by XORing the address elements with the network DID.
-Guest addresses will be the address of the host XORed with a guest-specific address element of latency measured between host and guest.
+Guest addresses will be the address of the host XORed with a guest-specific address element encoding either the latency measured between host and guest or an arbitrary bit string.

+Each address format specification must encode no greater than 256 bits of data.
+Address elements will be packed into a bit string padded to the length of the DID bit string.
+The address element bit string will be XORed with the DID to produce the address.

-### 4.1 Mesh Addresses
+### 4.1 Mesh Address Elements

 A mesh topology network uses tuples of floats as coordinates to encode the location of each node in relation to its peers within a normed vecor space.
-Each mesh network configuration will include the number of dimensions of the vector space and the norm (distance metric)
+Each mesh network configuration will include the number of dimensions of the vector space, the norm (distance metric), and the data types used for each coordinate and the guest address element.
+The recommended number of dimensions is 3, and the recommended data type for each address element is float64.

-### 4.2 Bus Addresses
+### 4.2 Bus Address Elements

-@todo
+A bus data link is topologically similar to a one-dimensional mesh.
+Neighbors should not need to route datagrams for each other, but retransmission may be a necessary or useful feature.
+Thus, a single float64 will be sufficient for addressing hosts on a bus link and determining whether or not to retransmit.

-### 4.3 Ring Addresses
+### 4.3 Ring Address Elements

-@todo
+Ring networks are characterized by routers that are each connected to exactly two neighbors.
+Ring networks can have unidirectional or bidirectional transmissions.

+For rings with unidirectional transmissions, all request-response communications between peers will have theoretically equal latencies, so latency is useless for modeling the topology.
+However, a ring network will have a measurable number of hops for each transmission.
+Mapping the entire network topology can be achieved by each router adding its public key to the end of a list and retransmitting the list.
+Once the list is complete, each router can then count the number of hops required to receive a transmission from the network origin as well as the number of hops required for the network origin to receive a response.
+These two numbers will each be encoded as an integer; the recommended encoding is uint32.

+For rings with bidirectional transmissions, two float elements will be used to indicate distance in the two chiralities (clockwise and anticlockwise).
+The recommended encoding is float64.

-### 4.4 Hub-and-Spoke Addresses
+### 4.4 Hub-and-Spoke Address Elements

-@todo
+A hub-and-spoke network is controlled either by a central router or a hierarchy stemming from a central router.
+For a non-hierarchical hub-and-spoke network, the router will have 256 bits to use in address assignment.
+For hierarchical hub-and-spoke networks, there are two possible models: one with manual assignment of address blocks and one with automatic address block assignment.
+For the manually operated network, each address assignment will include an address block over which the host has the authority to assign addresses or further delegate address assignment through smaller blocks.
+For the automatic network, each level down the hierarchy will reduce the assignable address block size by a number of bits specified in the network configuration corresponding to the maximum number of hosts at each level; the suggested value for this parameter is 10.
+Thus, each element of an address in a hub-and-spoke network corresponds to the peer's assigned position within that layer of the hierarchy.
+For example, IPv4 and IPv6 could be implemented as manually-operated, hierarchical hub-and-spoke Mycelium networks.

 ## 5. Address Assignment/Allocation